linZHank/two_loggers/Docs/urdf_model.md

 ![logger_robot](https://github.com/linZHank/two_loggers/blob/master/Docs/images/logger_robot.svg)

 ## Why Gazebo
-To be honest, I don't know why most people are using Gazebo for their robot simulations.
+To be honest, I don't know why so many people are using Gazebo for their robot simulations.
 It seems Gazebo has plenty of plugins for ROS, which makes manipulating Gazebo simulated robots within ROS ecosystem much easier.

 ## URDF vs SDF
 There are two kinds of file formats for Gazebo models: *sdf* and *urdf*.
 I and many people I know have been spending a while to struggle with using sdf or urdf.
 In short, **urdf** for your robot, **sdf** for your environment.
 For those who are familiar with C++ and willing to get hands dirty to write customized ROS plugins, **sdf** is OK for covering all the things.
 In this tutorial, I am going to show you how to simulate a mobile robot with **urdf** format.